-The aperture master curve (figure 2a) shows how the aperture changed over time.
-It rapidly decreased until it reached approximately 0 for the first 110 ms, then increased rapidly but at a slower rate until 400 ms followed by a much slower increase until it reached its original value.
-Unlike in the normalized aperture scatter plot (figure 1a), the value never reached zero because of the variation in the timing and the duration of the closed phase between individuals.
-The speed master curve (figure 2b) exhibits two parabolic curves; one for the closing phase and the other one for the opening phase.
-The curve demonstrates that the upper eyelid accelerates until reaching its maximum speed then decelerates during the closing or opening action of the eye.
-The duration of one voluntary blink was determined for each phase (figure 2c).
+The aperture master curve (Figure 2a) shows how the aperture changed over time.
+It rapidly decreased until it reached ~ 0 for the first 110 ms, then increased rapidly but at a slower rate until 400 ms followed by a much slower increase until it reached its original value.
+Unlike in the normalised aperture scatter plot (Figure 1a), the value never reached zero due to the variation in the timing and the duration of the closed-phase between individuals.
+The speed master curve (Figure 2b) exhibits two parabolic curves; one for the closing-phase and the other one for the opening-phase.
+The curve demonstrates that the upper eyelid accelerates until reaching its maximum speed then decelerates during closing or opening action of the eye.
+The duration of one voluntary blink was determined for each phase (Figure 2c).

-The closed phase and the late-opening phase had the shortest and the longest duration with 58 ± 4 ms and 273 ± 23 ms, respectively.
-Moreover, a considerable variation was observed in the late-opening phase duration.
-Our video analysis showed that one voluntary blink took 572 ± 25 ms although only half rsif.royalsocietypublishing.org J R Soc Interface 10: 20130227 parameters closing phase opening phase a reference year method number of individuals age amp (mm) peak speed (mm s -1) ave. speed (mm s -1) duration (ms) amp (mm) peak speed (mm s ^{- 1}) ave. speed (mm s -1) duration (ms) [4] 2009 three infrared cameras (120 Hz sampling rate), following the displacement of a marker taped on the upper eyelid 10 65 ± 9 12.4 ± 0.7 340 土 25 70.8 土 4.3 12 ± 0.7 154 土 11 168.5 土 15.9 [5] 2003 home video camera (320 \times 240 resolution; 60 fps sampling rate) 36 $19\sim 60$ with ave.
-31 154 土 45 74 土 22 125 土 29 82 土 21 39 土 8 205 土 32 [9] 2007 home video camera (640 \times 480 resolution; 60 fps sampling rate) 72 $16 \sim 76$ with ave.
-47.1 143 土 60 52 ± 22 214 土 59 83 土 27 33 土 12 321 土 71 [2] 2006 magnetic search coil technique 14 $43 \sim 75$ with ave.
-56.2 10.0 土 1.1 285 土 61 84 土 13 203 土 50 [6] 1997 electromagnetic search coil technique (500 Hz sampling rate) ∞ ∞ ∞ $40 \sim 49$ $50 \sim 59$ $60 \sim 69$ 11.7 ± 1.2 10.2 ± 1.4 10.6 ± 0.7 427 ± 30 329 ± 41 349 ± 25 71.1 ± 5.1 105.7 ± 13.8 83.1 ± 8.8 11.4 ± 1.1 9.9 ± 1.4 10.3 ± 0.7 165 ± 14 143 ± 18 145 ± 12 202.5 ± 13.3 233.5 ± 28.6 205.6 ± 8.9 this study 2013 phantom high-speed camera (800 × 600 resolution; 600 fps sampling rate) 25 $25\sim 63$ with ave.
-34.7 ± 1.1 9.83 ± 0.17 243 土 9 134 土 4 76 ± 2 9.83 土 0.17 157 土 5 26 ± 2 438 土 24 rsif.royalsocietypublishing.org J R Soc Interface 10: 20130227 of the time (299 \pm 8 ms) was taken from the start of the blink to 97 per cent recovery of opening, i.e. from the closing to the early-opening phase.
-This result suggests that the very last half a millimetre of opening takes as much time as the time taken to reach up to that point.
-The peak and average speeds of blinking during the closing and opening action of eve are represented in figure 2d.
-The peak speed reached $243\pm9\,\text{mm}\,\text{s}^{-1}$ and $157\pm5\,\text{mm}\,\text{s}^{-1}$ during the closing and opening phase, respectively, whereas the average speed was $134 \pm 4 \text{ mm s}^{-1}$ and $26 \pm 2 \text{ mm s}^{-1}$, respectively.
-These results suggest that a voluntary blink exhibits a temporal asymmetric pattern [2,8] with a much faster closing action than opening action.
-This difference in dynamics reflects differences in muscle fibre physiology between the orbicularis muscle, responsible for eyelid closure, and the levator palbebrae superioris (LPS) muscle, responsible for eye opening.
-The pretarsal orbicularis muscle consist of over 90 per cent fasttwitch type I fibres, in contrast to the LPS, which has a much lower proportion [14].
-The blink parameters such as blinking duration and peak and average speeds determined in this study are compared with reported values (table 1).
-In general, the values obtained in this study were similar to the reported values apart from the opening-phase duration.
-While the opening-phase duration ranged from about 200 to 320 ms, it was measured to be about 440 ms in our study.
-This disparity might be due to the difference in how researchers defined the end of a voluntary blink or to the fact that these results were for a voluntary blink, which is greatly influenced by individuals as can be noted by the large variation in the reported duration of the closing phase, ranging from 70 to 215 ms.
+The closed-phase and the late opening-phase had the shortest and the longest duration with 58 \pm 4 ms and 273 \pm 23 ms, respectively.
+Moreover, a considerable variation was observed in the late opening-phase duration.
+Our video analysis showed that one voluntary blink took 572 ± 25 ms although only half of the time (299 ± 8 ms) was taken from the start of the blink to 97% recovery of opening, i.e. from the closing to the early opening-phase.
+This result suggests that the very last half a millimetre of opening takes as much time as how long it takes to reach up to that point.
+The peak and average speeds of blinking during closing and opening action of eye are represented in Figure 2d.
+The peak speed reached 243 ± 9 mm/s and 157 ± 5 mm/s during the closing and opening-phase, respectively while the average speed was 134 ± 4 mm/s and 26 ± 2 mm/s, respectively.
+These results suggest that a voluntary blink exhibits a temporal asymmetric pattern [2, 8] with much faster closing action than opening action.
+This difference in dynamics reflects differences in muscle fibre physiology between the orbicularis muscle, responsible for eyelid closure, and the Levator palbebrae superioris (LPS) muscle, responsible for eye opening.
+The pretarsal orbicularis muscle consist of over 90% fast-twitch type I fibres, in contrast to the LPS, which has a much lower proportion [14].
+The blink parameters such as blinking duration and peak and average speeds determined in this study are compared with reported values (Table 1).
+In general, the values obtained in present study were similar to the reported values apart from the openingphase duration.
+While the opening-phase duration ranged from about 200 to 320 ms it was measured to be about 440 ms in our study.
+This disparity might be due to the difference in how researchers defined the end of a voluntary blink or to the fact that these results were for a voluntary blink, which is greatly influenced by individuals as can be noticed by the large variation in the reported duration of the closing-phase, ranging from 70 to 215 ms.